kwabenasapong/openpldoc/manual/source/faq.rst

 Windows & Mac OS X
 ^^^^^^^^^^^^^^^^^^

 Phonon should already be set up properly.
-If you're still having issues, let the developers know.
+If you are still having issues, let the developers know.

 There are no menu icons in OpenLP